rcrosby-ti/GloomhavenAttacks/README.md

 using the files in the GHAttacks directory.

-To create the customized version of Godot 3.5.2, follow the directions in the Godot docs to build Godot and then substitute in the modified rich_text_label.cpp in godot-3.5.2-stable/scene/gui.
+To create the customized version of Godot 3.5.2, follow the directions in the Godot docs to build Godot 3.5.2 from source code and then substitute in the modified rich_text_label.cpp in godot-3.5.2-stable/scene/gui.